 In 2020, Mophie launched the 3-in-1 Wireless Charging Pad, a device somewhat similar to AirPower.
 However, it requires you to place an iPhone and AirPods in specific spots on the mat.
 It gets around the Apple Watch problem by including a stand housing an Apple Watch charger.

 Satechi also took the exact-placement approach with the Satechi Trio charger, revealed at CES 2020.
 Like Mophie's it has a puck that can stand up, similar to Apple's own Apple Watch charging stand.
 It also includes a central divot shaped like the AirPods Pro and a ring designed for a phone to be placed on.

 While all of these devices emulate the concept, they never quite capture the magic promised by Apple and AirPower.
 AirPower's software features never made their way to iOS and do not work with any other charger.

 Is AirPower truly gone?

 Apple announced the new MagSafe magnetic charging and mounting system alongside the iPhone 12.
 The new charging system allows the iPhone 12 series to magnetically snap onto Apple and third-party chargers, cases, and sleeves.
 Apple is releasing two in-house cases: the MagSafe charger (a small puck-shaped charger that snaps onto the back of an iPhone) and the MagSafe Duo (a larger charger that supports an iPhone and an Apple Watch).

 It isn't clear whether Apple continues to work on AirPower alongside MagSafe, but some analysts and leakers suggested earlier in 2020 that development was back on.

-A new set of leaked images supposedly show that AirPower, or "C68," now works with Apple Watch.
-If true, this would be the final hurdle to overcome before a consumer release.
+In June, Prosser shared a new set of leaked images supposedly show that AirPower, or "C68," now works with Apple Watch.
+However, these images were later debunked, calling the accuracy of his other AirPower leaks into question.